 Whatever you choose, Cloudflare delivers great performance.
-As we write, the benchmarking site CDNPerf ranks Cloudflare at first place for worldwide HTTP request response times out of a field of 20 top CDNs.
+As we write, the benchmarking site CDNPerf ranks Cloudflare at third place for worldwide HTTP request response times out of a field of 20 top CDNs.

 KeyCDN is an easy-to-use budget CDN that might be a good pick for first-time users.